 Knee or Shoulder Injury claims: Insurance settlements in cases involving injuries to large joints like the knees and shoulders depend largely on the nature and extent of the treatment, and whether the injury is permanent.
 If you undergo injections and have a full recovery, the case has less value than a permanent injury.
 So, a shoulder injury to a young person who has injections and therapy but fully recovers and has $15,000 in medical bills is typically worth $30,000 to $60,000, while a permanent injury to the same person may be valued in excess of $100,000, or more.

 Some insurance industry data suggests that the average car accident case settlement for all types of claims combined between 2009 and 2018 was approximately $14,000 to $16,000 per injury case.

 If you would like to learn more about the settlement value of your case, contact The Millar Law Firm today.
-Our Atlanta Car Accident attorneys will evaluate your case for free and at no obligation.
+Our car accident lawyers will evaluate your case for free and at no obligation.